 But, if you don’t have access to unlimited equipment, you have an injury to train around, you need some nutrition guidance to accompany your plan, if you have a specific goal you want to reach, if you want a plan catered to your history, if you are struggling to find a workout plan you enjoy sticking to, if you have limited time, or can’t seem to find the energy or willpower to train, or if you need someone to help you stay engaged, then that is why you should get a coach.

-I want your work for free, is the training plan you post effective?
+I want your work for free, is the Daily Dose you post effective?

 Yes… For me.